eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

       *                            via 10.1.0.77, Ethernet5, weight 1, 00:00:53
       *                            via 10.1.0.78, Ethernet6, weight 1, 00:00:53

-As described in the above section, if node 10.1.0.67 for prefix 100.0.0.0/24 is gone, zebra will explicitly redownload both routes for recursive convergence with the help of the BGP client, one for the prefix 100.0.0.0/24 and another for the prefix 2.2.2.2/32.
+As described in the above section, if node 10.1.0.67 for prefix 100.0.0.0/24 is gone, Zebra will explicitly update both routes for recursive convergence with the help of the BGP client, one for the prefix 100.0.0.0/24 and another for the prefix 2.2.2.2/32.

-In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also zebra has the dependency relationships between recursive NHGs, there is a chance to improve zebra for route convergence by itself.
+In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive NHGs, there is a chance to improve Zebra for route convergence by itself.

 #### Data Structure Modifications
-In order to enable zebra to "Redownload Routes" without notifying protocol clients, it should be able to obtain the route node associated with the NHG that has undergone changes.
+In order to enable Zebra to update routes without notifying protocol clients, it should be able to obtain the route node associated with the NHG that has undergone changes.
 Some back pointer fields need to be added. (??
 TODO do we really need it??)

 <figure align=center>
     <img src="images/data_struct.jpg" >
-    <figcaption>Figure 3. data structure modification for routes backwalk<figcaption>
+    <figcaption>Figure 3. data structure modification for routes update<figcaption>
 </figure>

 ##### struct nhg_hash_entry